Seven (1995 film): Plot

 On Saturday, Somerset and Mills investigate the fourth victim, lust, a prostitute who had been raped with a custom-made, bladed strap-on by a man held at gunpoint.
-The following day, the pride victim is found: a model whom Doe facially disfigured.
-Unable to live without her beauty, she committed suicide.
+The following day, the pride victim is found: a model whom Doe had facially disfigured.
+Unable to live without her beauty, she killed herself.

 As Somerset and Mills return to the police station, Doe arrives covered in blood and surrenders himself.
 He threatens to plead insanity at his trial, potentially escaping punishment, unless Mills and Somerset escort him to an undisclosed location where they will find the envy and wrath victims.
-During the drive, Doe says he believes God has chosen him to send a message about the ubiquity of, and apathy toward, sin.
-Doe has no remorse for his victims, believing the murders will force society to pay attention to him.
+During the drive, Doe says he believes God has chosen him to send a message about the ubiquity of sin and society's apathy towards it.
+He is without remorse, believing the murders will force society to pay attention to him.

-Doe leads the detectives to a remote location far outside city limits, where a delivery van approaches.
+Doe leads the detectives to a remote location outside the city, where a delivery van approaches.
 Somerset intercepts the vehicle, whose driver was instructed to deliver a package to Mills at this specific time and location.
 He is horrified at the package's contents and tells Mills to put down his gun.

 Doe reveals he himself represents envy because he envied Mills's life with Tracy and implies the package contains her severed head.
 He urges Mills to become wrath, telling him Tracy begged for her life and that of her unborn child, and takes pleasure in realizing Mills was unaware of her pregnancy.
 Despite Somerset's pleas, Mills, distraught and enraged, shoots Doe dead, completing Doe's plan.
-Police remove the catatonic Mills, and Somerset tells his captain he will "be around."
+Police remove the catatonic Mills, and Somerset tells his captain he will "be around".
 Somerset says in voiceover: "Ernest Hemingway once wrote: 'The world is a fine place, and worth fighting for.'
 I agree with the second part."